- About Prayer

 Video: John Michael Talbot – The Jesus Prayer – Part 1: Breath

-The Act of Contrition prayer has its roots throughout the Bible, particularly several of the Psalms.
+The Act of Contrition prayer has its roots in the Bible, particularly several of the Psalms.
 Early Christians were urged to be genuine in their sorrow, and not just go through the motions and perform their assigned penance.

 To help Christians pray a proper act of contrition, formal prayers were established and then evolved over the centuries.
 We can pray one of the formal prayers or a spontaneous act of contrition.